A perfect summer day is when the sun is shining, the breeze is blowing, the birds are singing and the lawn mower is

 Summer afternoon–summer afternoon; to me those have always been the two most beautiful words in the English language. –Henry James

 My husband refers to me as a “late adopter”.
 This has been true regarding certain forms of technology.
-I’m not the first to run with the latest innovation when it first appears in popular culture.
+I’m not the first to run with the latest innovation when it enters popular culture.
 But when I do jump in, it’s all the way.
 Then, I can’t remember life as it was before.

 This summer I was surprised with a different type of “late adaptation”.
 It happened to be with a beverage I had never tried, even once.

 On the July 4th American Independence Day holiday weekend I was with Dietician Daughter, her husband, and his Kansas family.
 She served me a berry and fresh fruit topped drink in a tall glass with a straw.
 It was deep burgundy in color.
 The icy glass, sweating beads of condensation, was garnished with succulent fruit.
 It was her version of Sangria.

 On a sultry summer afternoon, around a backyard table with good people, this drink captured my attention.
 There was thirst-quenching coolness.
 There was the lushness of summer berries in red wine.
 I drank a second glass.

 Sangria has been around for 2000+ years.
 When the Roman Empire reached the Iberian Peninsula of Spain and Portugal and began mixing wine into the water to sanitize it, the beginnings of Sangria were born.
 Long a common, informal drink on the European continent, Sangria was not widely consumed in the U.S. until it was introduced at the New York World’s Fair in 1964.